 - Using LitExtension automated migration tool

-Before you start, you need to prepare two things below:
+Before you start the manual migration, you need to prepare two things below:

 Firstly, review your existing data and decide what kinds of data you want to migrate (for example: products, product categories, customers, manufacturers, orders, coupons, etc).

 Secondly, find out what types of data you can export CSV files from your source store and what types are supported by Shopify to be imported by CSV files format to the platform.

 In fact, products and customers are the only two data you can import by CSV files to Shopify.
 Consequently, for the unsupported data, the only solution to import them is to copy and paste content from your old site.

 As a result, this method is very time-consuming and takes you a lot of effort because you need to import some data by hand to the Shopify store.
 If you have around hundreds of data, you can possibly import them manually, but how about thousands of data?
 It could be a huge problem!
 Furthermore, you can run into unexpected errors and this could be a challenge for you to fix them all if you are not an expert.

 2. Migrate data with the import Shopify app